 |Direct Sowing Time||Spring, Early Summer, Fall|

 Goldenrods are keystone species in ecoregions across North America, and play an influential role in system biodiversity.
 Pollen, nesting sites, and a critical source of late season nectar are available in abundance for bees, butterflies and other insects.
-Goldenrod gall flies lay their eggs in the plant stem and the developing larvae are a rich source of protien for chickadees and woodpeckers in the middle of winter.
-Numerous small moths use this goldenrod as a larval host plant, including the Wavy-Lined Emerald (Synchlora aerata), and Green Leuconycta (Leuconycta diphteroides).
+Goldenrod gall flies lay their eggs in the plant stem and the developing larvae are a rich source of protein for chickadees and woodpeckers in the middle of winter.
+Numerous small moths use this goldenrod as a larval host plant, including the Wavy-Lined Emerald, and Green Leuconycta moths.

-Stiff Goldenrod self-seeds readily, which may not be desirable for smaller settiings.
-Removal of the seed heads is a realiable way to control unwanted spread.
+Stiff Goldenrod self-seeds readily, which may not be desirable for smaller settings.
+Removal of the seed heads is a reliable way to control unwanted spread.